MikeQin/data-science-experience-using-spark/README.md

 ## Installation

-The target OS for this workshop is Windows 7, 10.
+The Installation instructions target Windows 7 OS.
+If you have Windows 10 OS, it's very similar.
+You should be able to do the same.

 ### Install Java JDK

-Download Oracle JDK [here](http://www.oracle.com/technetwork/java/javase/downloads/index.html), and install it using the default.
+If your computer already has JDK 1.7 or above installed, you can skip this step.
+Otherwise, please download Oracle 64-bit JDK [here](http://www.oracle.com/technetwork/java/javase/downloads/index.html), and install it using the default.

+Please note, ideally your computer should have a single JDK installed.
+Multiple JDKs might cause some unexpected issues.

+As you can see later in this document, your `JAVA_HOME` environment variable should be set to the correct JDK path.
+This is very important.

-### Install Anaconda
+### Install Anaconda (Python & Jupyter Notebook)

 For new users, we highly recommend installing Anaconda.
 Anaconda conveniently installs Python, the Jupyter Notebook, and other commonly used packages for scientific computing and data science.